jacobvarner/100-days-of-code/r1-log.md

 ### R1D23

 I spent my entire hour today coding in circles getting things to partially work.
 I think I have a way to decrement the timer, but I still seem to have issues with where I should control state and when I should pass things as props instead.
 I ended up having to scratch a lot of what I did, but I think I know where to start from tomorrow.

+### R1D24

+I finished my ['Pomodoro Clock'](https://codepen.io/jacobvarner/pen/xJPMEj) which was the final project in the [freeCodeCamp](https://www.freecodecamp.org)'s Front End Libraries certification.
+It took me about an hour to figure out how to get the timer working like I wanted and I ultimately settled witha solution that used setInterval() so that I could updated the clock accordingly every second while it was 'running.'
+I had my struggles with this project, but I definitely came away learning even more about JavaScript and React.